Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 ```

 Asynchronous design allows us to reason about our code at the task level.
 It doesn't specifically tell us how that work
-will get done though.
+will get done, though.
 In C# the default way async tasks are run is using multiple threads in a thread pool.
 Node.js is
-a single threaded runtime though, so async code uses operating system callbacks to let your program know when a task is
+a single threaded runtime, though, so async code uses operating system callbacks to let your program know when a task is
 complete.

-Rust provides ways to structure asynchronous tasks but doesn't have a default way of handling Asynchronous work.
-This
+Rust provides ways to structure asynchronous code out of the box but doesn't have a default way of making sure
-allows software engineers to choose the method that will work best for their application.
-In the following sections
+Asynchronous work is performed.
+This allows software engineers to choose the method that will work best for their
+application.

-we'll go over the Rust way of thinking about this work and create our own way of working with asynchronous tasks.
+In the following sections we'll go over the Rust way of thinking about this work and create our own way of working with
+asynchronous tasks.

 Tasks, Schedulers, Futures, and Executors
 -----------------------------------------

 Asynchronous architectures allow us to break our work up so that we can process different bits of that work while
 waiting on other bits.
-Conceptually we break the work into tasks, and then have some sort of scheduler that decides
+Conceptually, we break the work into tasks and then have some sort of scheduler that decides
 which task gets run when.

 In Rust, we represent tasks with the `Future` trait, which can be applied to any type.
 We manage task scheduling through
 executors, which themselves use `Waker`s to decide when to run different tasks.
-This sounds complicated but by the end
+This sounds complicated, but by the end
 of this chapter, you'll hopefully have a reasonable idea of how Futures, Executors, and Wakers work together, and if you
 don't... that's actually ok.
 Most of the time you won't need to write any of these things yourself, but having even a
 vague understanding of them will help you write better async code, as well as spot and fix common issues you might run